This page is also available in: Deutsch (German)

-This year, I finally wanted to bake vegan German Spekulatius myself.
+This year, I finally wanted to bake vegan Spekulatius myself.
 It had to be suitable for children, vegan and kind of “healthy”.

 I looked for a few original Spekulatius recipes and compared them with vegan recipes.
 From this I have derived my very own vegan cookie recipe.

 The “veganification” of cookie recipes is, as I said, often quite simple.
 You mostly just have to be brave and try it out!
 I have been baking Christmas cookies for years and have often simply omitted the egg without replacement.

 In Christmas recipes, milk can usually be replaced easily by a vegetable variety.
 Depending on their function, eggs can often be replaced without hesitation by liquids, apple paste, bananas or an egg substitute made from linseed and water.